ircv3/ircv3-specifications/core/capability-negotiation.md

 Some subcommands may include a space-separated list of capabilities as their final parameter.
 The list of capabilities MUST be parsed and processed from left to right and capabilities SHOULD only be sent once per command.
-If a capability is sent multiple times, the last one received takes priority.
+If a capability with values is sent multiple times, the last one received takes priority.

 If a client sends a subcommand which is not in the list above or otherwise issues an invalid command, then numeric `410` (`ERR_INVALIDCAPCMD`) should be sent.
 The first parameter